-- have the required Safer Recruitment Policy in place which includes Disclosure & Barring Service (DBS) and relevant checks to ensure suitability to the role. - Implement safe recruitment procedures when employing staff and maintain accurate records of these checks on a single central record; - Ensure every staff member has an enhanced DBS check; - Implement the following verification for all recruits: Identity;
+- have the required Safer Recruitment Policy in place which includes Disclosure & Barring Service (DBS) and relevant checks to ensure suitability to the role. - Implement safe recruitment procedures when employing staff and volunteers and maintain accurate records of these checks on a single central record; - Ensure every staff member has an enhanced DBS check; - Implement the following verification for all recruits: - Identity; - o Right to work in the UK; - o Professional qualifications. - Obtain 2 references from previous employers, one of which must be the most recent employer; - Ensure a risk assessment is completed for staff awaiting a DBS check with appropriate supervision outlined within the assessment (as outlined in the Safer Recruitment policy);

-- Right to work in the UK; - o Professional qualifications. - Obtain 2 references from previous employers, one of which must be the most recent employer; - Ensure a risk assessment is completed for staff awaiting a DBS check with appropriate supervision outlined within the assessment (as outlined in the Safer Recruitment policy); - Comply with our legal duty by following the ISA Referral Guidance 2010; - Ensure that at least one interviewing manager on an interview panel has undertaken Safer Recruitment training and that all managers complete Safer Recruitment training within one year of commencement. - Complete an online search for all shortlisted candidates as part of due diligence checks, adverts now specify that these checks are undertaken.
+- Comply with our legal duties as an Education Provider in relation to the Disclosure and Barring Service and Barring referrals guidance - Ensure that at least one interviewing manager on an interview panel has undertaken Safer Recruitment training and that all managers complete Safer Recruitment training within one year of commencement - Complete an online search for all shortlisted candidates as part of due diligence checks, adverts now specify that these checks are undertaken.